Medici giraffe: Other giraffes

 It was reported that "giraffes were also kept at other Italian courts; for instance, by Alphonso II, Duke of Calabria, in his villa Poggio Reale, and by Duke Hercules I in the Barco Park at Ferrara".
 If they had existed, they had certainly not had the fame that Lorenzo's giraffe enjoyed: it was immortalized in paintings and frescos by Botticini, Vasari, and Bacchiacca.
 In East Asia, a giraffe was brought to Beijing in 1414 from Bengal as a tributary gift.
 The second giraffe was later dispatched directly from the city of Melinda in 1421 to the emperor with much celebration and fanfare.

 A living giraffe was not seen in Europe again until Muhammad Ali Pasha sent three Nubian giraffes as gifts in 1820s: one to Charles X of France in 1826, one to George IV of the United Kingdom in 1827, and one to Francis II of the Holy Roman Empire.
 Each caused a stir in Paris, London, and Vienna respectively.
-The first, the female giraffe known today as Zarafa, survived for more than two years and was later put in the Jardin des Plantes.
+Two of them died within two years, but the Parisian giraffe, the female known today as Zarafa, survived for about 18 years and was later put in the Jardin des Plantes.

+To this day, one of the seventeen urban wards of nearby city of Siena is named after the giraffe (the Imperiale Contrada della Giraffa), and she is commemorated on its riding team and their racing silks in the Palio di Siena.